Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Results

-From Eq. \eqref{eq:eta-model} it follows that the theoretical powder catchment efficiency is determined by two independent quantities, $S$ and the ratio $P/P_0$, which reduces to $P/\dot{m}_{tot}$ making explicit for convenience the dependence on the considered variable process parameters.
-Therefore $\eta_{th}$ can described in a bi-dimensional space as shown in Figure \ref{fig:colormap_eta_th}(c).
-The color map shows a high efficiency region for big values of $P/\dot{m}_{tot}$ around $S_0=\SI{12}{mm}$, where the laser intensity is sufficient to melt more efficiently the available powder flux.
+From Eq. \eqref{eq:eta-model} it follows that the theoretical powder catchment efficiency is determined by two independent quantities, $S$ and the ratio $P/P_0$, which reduces to $P/\dot{m}_{tot}$ making explicit the dependence on the considered variable process parameters.
+Therefore $\eta_{th}$ can described in a bi-dimensional space as shown in Figure \ref{fig:colormap_eta_th}(c), where it is calculated considering the calibration coefficient $c_g=2.25$ corresponding to condition C1.
+The color map shows a high efficiency region for big values of $P/\dot{m}_{tot}$ around $S_0=\SI{12}{mm}$, where the laser intensity is sufficient to melt efficiently the available powder flux.
 Moreover efficiency decreases with $S$, due to the reduction of the laser-powder beam interaction.
-In such representation each process condition lays on a horizontal line set by the values of $P$ and $\dot{m}_{tot}$, determining the efficiency evolution as a function of the variable standoff distance.
+In such representation each process condition lays on a horizontal line, that is set by the values of $P$ and $\dot{m}_{tot}$, determining the efficiency evolution as a function of the variable standoff distance.

 The self-regulating behavior is evident in Figure \ref{fig:colormap_h_th}(a), where the measured layer height $\bar h$ is plotted as a function of the average standoff distance $\bar S$.
-It can be seen that, starting from the initial standoff distance $S_0\simeq \SI{12}{mm}$, a positive height mismatch brings the deposition in the self-regulation regime, i.e. at lower $\bar S$ values.
-The corresponding height variability is influenced by the process condition.
-Specifically, C2 shows the bigger variability and smaller final standoff distance, while C5 is the condition which closely matches the robot height increment $r_z$, ending close to the initial standoff distance $S_0$.
+The robot height increment $r_z=\SI{0.2}{mm}$ is reported as a horizontal dashed line.
+It can be seen that, starting from the standoff distance $S_0\simeq \SI{12}{mm}$ within the shaded region of the plot, an initially positive height mismatch brings the deposition in the self-regulation regime, reached at lower $\bar S$ values.
+The corresponding height variability is influenced by the specific process condition.
+C2 shows the bigger variability and the smaller final standoff distance, while C5 is the condition which closely matches the robot height increment $r_z$, ending close to the initial standoff distance $S_0$.
 Remarkably, the reduced layer height variability observed for condition C5 is associated also to a high powder catchment efficiency, as commented for Figure \ref{fig:colormap_eta_th}(a).
 Only for condition C9 the process deviates to the unstable regime, with $\bar h<r_z$.